Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Equilibria

 \begin{proof} We start by estimating the number of infinite equilibria.
-As in the proof of Lemma~\ref{lem:infEqinf} there are infinitely many equilibria at infinity if and only if $F(u)\equiv 0$ or $G(u)\equiv 0$, we suppose this is not the case.
+Recall that $Q$ in \eqref{eqR2contracting} is a homogeneous polynomial vector field of degree $n$.
+As in the proof of Lemma~\ref{lem:infEqinf} there are infinitely many equilibria at infinity if and only if either $F(u)\equiv 0$ or $G(u)\equiv 0$, we suppose this is not the case.
 As $F(u)$ is a polynomial of degree at most $n+1$ the maximum number of infinite equilibria in the chart $U_1$ is $n+1$.
-Since the same holds in the chart $V_1$, the maximum number of infinite equilibria arising from the zeros of $F$ is $2(n+1)$, establishing \ref{teo:countsInfinito}.
+Since the same holds in the chart $V_1$, the maximum number of infinite equilibria arising from the zeros of $F$ is $2(n+1)$.
 The zeros of $G(u)$ yield the same infinite equilibria except for $u=0$, which does not belong to $U_1 \cup V_1$.
 If $G(0)=0$, by \eqref{eqF}, we have $c_n=0$ and an additional infinite equilibrium in each of the charts $U_2$ and $V_2$.
-However, when $c_n=0$ the degree of $F$ is $n$, rather than $n+1$, producing the same maximum number of $2(n+1)$.
+However, when $c_n=0$ the degree of $F$ is $n$, rather than $n+1$, producing the same maximum number of $2(n+1)$, establishing \ref{teo:countsInfinito}.

 Equilibria at infinity correspond to roots of $g(\theta)=0$.
 If the infinite equilibrium on the radius $\theta=\theta_0$ lies in the neighbourhood $U_i$ then the equilibrium on the radius $\theta=\theta_0+\pi$ lies in $V_i$.